 Unit Plan.
-(15%) Over the course of the semester, you will work to develop a unit plan.
-A significant portion of the development of this plan will be built into the course, but ultimately you will be responsible for presenting a 4-6 week unit, planned on the unit, weekly, and daily level and based around a concept of your choice(See the Smagorinsky book, especially Chapter 7, for more info).
+(15%) Over the course of the semester, you will work with a group to develop a unit plan.
+A significant portion of the development of this plan will be built into the course, but ultimately your group will be responsible for presenting a 4-6 week unit, planned on the unit, weekly, and daily level and based around a concept of your choice (See the Smagorinsky book, especially Chapter 7, for more info).
 Your unit should be imagined for a particular context of your choosing and should contain the elements we cover in class (more on this in the coming weeks).
-You will submit your unit plan online via canvas.
-Due: 10/25.
+You will submit your unit plan online via Canvas.
+Due: 4/11.

 Photo Essay.
 (15%) For our final assignment, I'd like you to take 4-6 photos that represent you as a teacher, student, reader, writer, daughter, brother, human, person, etc. Write accompanying text (around 100-250 words each, but this is negotiable - write what you need to) that explains your choices and gives us some insight into your emerging perspective as an English teacher.
 As my mentor used to say, use the photos as building blocks for the text.
 The images should form some sort of coherent narrative about who you are becoming, what you are experiencing.
 Other than that, these can take any form you like.
 Play around with possibilities, and take chances with your writing.
 I don't know that we play enough in education.
-You'll submit the whole essay to me by December 6th; I'll also ask you to choose one of the essays to share with everyone in class, providing a hard copy to all of us before you present.
-Due: 12/6.
+You'll submit the whole assignment to me before our last class; I'll also ask you to choose one of the essays to share with everyone in class, providing a hard copy to all of us before you present.
+Due: 5/9.

-Grading
+Grading Information